 DFF may require Danish state research institutions participating in the application to co-finance the project with a total of up to 10 % of the amount applied for from the fund.
-In addition, DFF may require co-financing from other types of institutions, to the extent the council deems appropriate.
+In addition, DFF may require co-financing from other types of institutions to an unlimited extent.
 In connection with this call, DFF has decided not to make co-financing a requirement.

-5.3.5.4 Which research expenses can you apply for?
+5.3.5.4 What research expenses can you apply for?